Moeren588/Dashboard-Reaction-Service/README.md

 # f1-data-project
 A small project gathering real time data from F1 Races to send to Home Assistant automations using MQTT.
-The project bases itself on the FastF1 Python API.
+The project bases itself on the FastF1 Livetiming API to fetch the data real time.

+**Currently should work for Free Pracitce Sessions.**

 # My Use-case and setup
 The project is meant for personal use, but if you see any value in it feel free to give it a try!